TABLE OF CONTENTS

 States vary in their regulations.
 For example, Colorado and Oregon have banned the collection of personal information.

-Washington is another state where weed is legalized.
 Officials of Washington have verified that dispensaries do not build customer databases and there is not an intention to.

-You guessed it!
 Most of the information collected by dispensaries is for marketing purposes.
 If you provide your number or email, you’ll receive notifications for sales, updates, and deals.

 Email and SMS marketing are huge right now and the go-to for increasing revenue.
 Collecting this information from customers is crucial to building contact lists for promotional purposes.

 Employers at some dispensaries have their employees ask for names and addresses for customer service and marketing purposes.
-Even when you enter a dispensary, they take your ID and sometimes scan it.

 It can probably put you at ease knowing most dispensaries are using information to advertise.
 While it might be obnoxious, at least it’s not entirely intrusive.
 Marketing is better than tracking.